This entry is also available in: Russian Chinese (Traditional)

-Such an unique suspension was also installed on the Type H 350 (1929).
+Such a unique suspension was also installed on the Type H 350 (1929).
 This machine was marketed as a touring bike, which could provide an incredible level of comfort for a rider and a passenger.
-And with a sidecar it could turn out to an ideal touring vehicle for the whole family.
+And with a sidecar, it could turn out to an ideal touring vehicle for the whole family.

 |Manufacturer||René Gillet, France|

 |Quantity produced, units||N/A|

 |Today’s value||16 856,47 $|

 |ENGINE AND TRANSMISSION|

 |Engine rating||7 hp|